krishnalalstha/mobile-developer-assignment/README.md

 Checkout [JSONPlaceholder](https://jsonplaceholder.typicode.com/) for more details.

-Make sure you use [RecyclerView](https://developer.android.com/reference/android/support/v7/widget/RecyclerView.html) for listing content, if you're not familiar with RecyclerView, you can have a look at [sample](https://github.com/googlesamples/android-RecyclerView) projects.
 Once loaded, the data (both listing and detail) should persist.
 Any persistence mechanism can be used, i.e., cache or database.

 Design as you wish.